hellobrian/old-brianhan.co/src/pages/blogs/2018-11-22-prettier/index.md

 ## Run Prettier Once on All Source Files

 Once you have all of this setup, you can run Prettier on all the source files you want to target so that everything is consistently formatted in your pull request.
 Doing this will ensure that all of your teammates will get the formatting changes once so that future pull requests from teammates don't have unneeded diffs, which can create a lot of noise during code review.

+## Conclusion

+That's about as much as I can elaborate on Prettier.

+You can find the finished example code here on my [GitHub](https://github.com/hellobrian/prettier-example/blob/master/README.md).

+Thanks for reading!